 Civil Procedure 4 units; Required; Letter Grade

-This course studies Federal and California Rules of Civil Procedure which govern civil cases from filing to final disposition.
-In the first semester, the course surveys each of the procedural stages followed by a detailed consideration of issues relating to personal and subject matter jurisdiction; venue; and conflicts of law.
-The second semester focuses on pleadings; joinder; discovery; pretrial disposition; trial; appeal; pendent jurisdiction and preclusion.
+Using the Federal Rules of Civil Procedure and the California Code of Civil Procedure, this course studies the rules which govern civil cases from filing to final disposition.
+In the first semester, the course surveys each of the procedural stages followed by a detailed consideration of issues of personal and subject matter jurisdiction; venue; and conflicts of law.
+The second semester will focus on pleadings; joinder: discovery; pretrial disposition; trial; appeal and preclusion.

 Community Property 3 units; Required; Letter Grade